EMDR Therapy for Women in San Antonio

 This is often where EMDR becomes especially useful: when trauma is not only remembered, but still active.
 When what happened continues to show up as emotional overwhelm, shutdown, trigger sensitivity, or a nervous system that doesn’t fully settle.
 The work helps process what is still raw in a structured, grounded way.

-Who Find Their Way Here
+Women Who Find Their Way Here

 A bird landing safely in flight, EMDR Therapy for women in San Antonio, Rebecca Flores, LPC